 Need some more inspiration on building your ideal treadmill desk setup?
 Check out the DIY examples on our Pinterest board where dozens of bloggers have put up pictures and descriptions of their own workstations.

-After choosing the treadmill base, selecting the right desk is the next most important decision you’ll need to make in configuring your treadmill desk workstation.
 The first question is will you need an adjustable-height desk or will a fixed-height desk do the job?
 In other words will you be the only user or will this treadmill desk be shared by two or more people (not counting identical twins)?

 Relax, a swarm of snakes has not spontaneously decided to attack your desk.
 Nor has a forest of exceptionally flexible bamboo sprung up around its legs – no, fellow deskers, what you’re seeing is a workstation in dire need of some cable management.